Coast Salish weaving: Dyeing

 All the dyes available to the Salish originated from natural plant and mineral sources.
-For example, such as red from red alder or western red cedar.
+For example, red from red alder or western red cedar.

 The modern hand dyeing process is described here and may be similar to the process previously used.
 All these processes require the yarn to be saturated in a pot containing the color source and water already boiled together.
 Next the yarn would be put in a mordant bath left to simmer for over an hour.
 Aluminum mordant makes yellow, copper sulphate mordant makes green while ferrous sulphate/iron mordant creates a greyed look.
 Other mordants are chrome and tin.
 The final step combined the dye with the yarn and simmered for over an hour after which the dyed yarn was removed, rinsed and left to dry.

 Some red inclusions, found in some blankets, may be made of wool fabric and were used by the Salish weavers in the last quarter of the 1800s.
 Strips were torn from imported blankets or other materials and used in weaving.
 It is likely that the introduction of these foreign materials into the weaving was based on colour; strips of richly dyed fabric are common in the later plain or solid style Salish blankets while brightly coloured commercial yarns are included in many of the decorative blankets.
 In most cases the introduced fabric strips and yarns use colours not available through native plant or mineral dyes.